temporalio/documentation/docs/application-development/features.md

 </TabItem>
 <TabItem value="python">

-To mark an Activity as completing asynchoronus, do the following.
+To mark an Activity as completing asynchoronus, do the following inside the Activity.

 ```python
 # Capture token for later completion